-Calibration procedures for ETV CCEP within the OFL test facility and laboratory shall be recorded.
+Calibration procedures for ETV CCEP within the NDCEE testing facility and laboratory shall be recorded.
 Certified solutions and reference materials traceable to NIST shall be obtained as appropriate to ensure the proper equipment calibration.
 Where a suitable source of material does not exist, a secondary standard is prepared and a true value obtained by measurement against a technical-grade NIST-traceable standard.
-A listing of ASTM methods can be found in Appendix B. All equipment used during facility testing is calibrated according to the appropriate criteria listed in Tables 13 and 14.

 After the coating is mixed, the temperature and viscosity of the coating will be measured.
 In addition, coating samples will be taken to the lab for density and percent solids analyses.
+A listing of ASTM Methods can be found in Appendix B. All equipment used during facility testing is calibrated according to the appropriate criteria listed in Table 13.